 When to Visit to Catch Local Festivals

-If instead of the beach, you’re looking to enjoy the lively local culture, you’ll be glad to know that Puerto Rico sports multiple festivals during the complete year.
+If, instead of the beach, you’re looking to enjoy the local culture, then you’ll be glad to know that Puerto Rico has many festivals throughout the year.
 You can visit during January to catch one of Puerto Rico’s famous festivals: La Calle San Sebastian.
 You can read more about these below.

 👉 Need Help Planning Your Itinerary?
 I’ve built a completely pre-planned Puerto Rico 7 day itinerary you could just copy!